Online courses and home learning for children and teens

 • Audible audiobooks are an excellent way to expand a child’s reading, and for older children, catch up on reading for coursework or exam revision.

-• Kindle eBooks are an effective way to access books cheaply, and kindle apps and readers also feature text to voice facilities that can read text aloud.
+• Kindle eBooks are an effective way to access books cheaply, and Kindle apps and readers also feature text-to-voice facilities that can read text aloud.

 • Epals – is a well-established online pen pal website for children and teens around the world.
 Teachers or parents can moderate every aspect of the process.